Acid Reflux Diet: A Common Pitfall

 Acid-forming foods, on the other hand, are thought to cause problems for patients with certain conditions, such as rheumatism.
 For this reason, some dietary approaches try to restore a healthy acid–base balance.
 Whether avoiding acid-forming foods is of benefit for these patients is controversial.[3]

 One thing is for sure: For reflux, the only pH that matters is the pH before digestion.
-As the food passes the throat during the swallowing process, acids can activate pepsins and cause damage.
+As the food passes the throat during the swallowing process, acids can activate pepsin and cause damage.
 At this stage, lemons and most other fruits are acidic.

 Unfortunately, because of this alkaline diet trend, the actual pH of undigested foods is difficult to find.
 When you find the information that a specific food item is acidic or alkaline, it refers to the phenomenon of acid- and alkali-forming foods.